Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Soybeans are denser in nutrients and are higher in calories, protein, and fats.
 Edamame contains more net carbs, while soybeans are richer in dietary fiber.

-Edamame beans are a better source of vitamins, containing 33 times more vitamin A, six times more folate or vitamin B9, and four times more vitamin C.
+Edamame beans are a better source of vitamins, containing 6 times more folate or vitamin B9 and 4 times more vitamin C.

 Conversely, soybeans are richer in most minerals, such as iron, calcium, phosphorus, magnesium, potassium, and copper.
 They are also lower in sodium.